 5. You Have a Cultural Mandate

-God commanded Adam and Eve to act as vice-regents (a king's deputy on assignment) to "populate the earth and subdue it."
-Even after the Fall, God still expects us to be responsible stewards fulfilling our potential for God’s goodness, beauty, and truth to flourish: in science, medicine, agriculture, hospitals, universities, the fine arts (and more!) as we seek to cultivate the world God’s given us.
+Specifically, God placed Adam and Eve to act as vice-regents (a king's deputy on assignment).
+Consequently, they were to "populate the earth and subdue it."
+Even after the Fall, God still expects us to be responsible stewards of the world around us.

 6. You Have a Family (Even If You're Single)

-Sixth, a significant aspect of God's cultural mandate for humans involves our families.
+Sixth is God's cultural mandate for our families.

 - "Always be ready to make a defense" for our faith (1 Pet.
 3:15)